sistla-gautam/second-brain/1Projects/The Final Manuscript/Stage 1/Start here -  1.md

 1. Examine the crime scene and note any relevant details.
 2. Identify five individuals connected to Eleanor and their relationships with her.
-3. Review her unfinished manuscript—does it hold any significance?
+3. Review her unfinished manuscript.
-4. Consider the case materials—do they all align with the expected conclusion?
+4. Consider the case materials.